thatoddmailbox/awsipacl/README.md

 * `zip awsipacl.zip awsipacl`
 * `aws lambda update-function-code --function-name FUNCTION-NAME-HERE --zip-file fileb://./awsipacl.zip`

 Make sure to replace FUNCTION-NAME-HERE with the name of your Lambda function!
+Also, note that everything in the `frontend/` folder will be automatically embedded into the binary and uploaded to Lambda.